 For six years, Yannacone served as vice chair of the Public Outreach Committee of the American Association of Petroleum Geologists.

 Yannacone established the first municipal arts council in the United States, the Brookhaven Town Council on the Arts, and founded the Brookhaven Town Symphony Orchestra which was the first professional municipal symphony orchestra in the United States.

-Yannacone was responsible for the effort to restore the Patchogue Theatre, an historic 1200 seat music hall and theater to its original grandeur.
+Yannacone was responsible for the effort to save and restore the Patchogue Theatre, an historic 1200 seat music hall and theater to its original grandeur.